-If we’re tough, cold, rule-bound, and uncaring with our employees, our customers will get the same treatment.
+If we’re tough, cold, rule-bound, and uncaring in managing people, our customers will get the same treatment.
 And our employees will believe they have done exactly as we expect—indeed as we would have done ourselves.

 Despite the popular misconception, a manager’s role isn’t telling his employees what to do.
 If he has chosen good people, trained them sufficiently, and explained the objectives clearly, the employees know what’s to be done.
 They need only the opportunity to do it.

-The manager’s responsibility is to remove obstacles.
+Managing people is simply removing obstacles.
 He ensures that employees have sufficient information, effective tools, efficient and reliable systems, appropriate materials, and accurate feedback.

 It costs nothing but a little time to tell a co-worker he’s done a good job.
 Yet it can improve his attitude and enthusiasm for a day, a week—sometimes a lifetime.